bibushan/project-LEADS/README.md

-# DSA
+# Project LEADS
+**L**earn and **E**xplore **A**lgorithms and **D**ata **S**tructures
 My solutions to various coding problems I've solved on platforms like LeetCode, CODECHEF etc..

-Beginnning of the repository is on 16th May, 2022
+## About
+Initiated on 16th May, 2022, the aim of project LEADS is learn, practice and explore the applications of Data Structes and Algorithms

+## Author
+[Bibushan Sai Chennupati](https://github.com/bibushan) - Undergraduate, Computer Science and Engineering, PTU '24

+###### Note:
-Solutions in this repo are neither the fastest nor are they the most efficient.
+-Solutions in this repo are neither the fastest nor are they the most efficient.

-You might find similarities between the solutions in this repo and any other openly available solutions on the internet.
+-You might find similarities between the solutions in this repo and any other openly available solutions on the internet.
 This may be a result of me taking an inspiration from that solution or just sheer coincidence.